Gamify-IT/docs/adr/unity-folder-structure.md

 # Unity Folder Structure and Filenames

 Currently, the File and Folder structure in our unity projects is inconsistent.
-There are Scripts in Scenes Folders, Scenes in no folder at all, etc. Also the Filenames do not follow a same Text Case.
+There are Scripts in Scenes Folders, Scenes in no folder at all,...
+Additionally, the Filenames do not follow a common naming scheme.

 ## Possible Solutions